What can you do when you're running out of pasture for sheep and cattle and there’s not a lot of supplementary feed around?

 Make your decision soon

-- The decision whether to sell stock, lease extra grazing or buy in feed is best made sooner rather than later.
+- The decision whether to sell a stock, lease extra grazing or buy in feed is best made sooner rather than later.
 If you wait, the animals’ body condition may have dropped and your returns will be even lower.